dat-a-man/dlt-docs/docs/chess.md

 ## Setup Guide

 ### Grab credentials
-Chess.com API is a public API that does not require authentication or the inclusion of secrets in `secrets.toml`.
+Chess.com API is a public API that does not require authentication or including secrets in secrets.toml.

 ### Initialize the verified source